rkgIITBh/data-structures.github.io/CODES/AVLtree/index.md

 // Deletes a node of the AVL tree
 AVLNODE *deleteNode(AVLNODE *root, int val) {
-    // Find the node and delete it int bf;  // Used for computing balance factor AVLNODE *temp; // Used for swapping and copying
+    // Locate the node and delete it int bf;  // Used for computing balance factor AVLNODE *temp;
     if (root == NULL)
         return root;